siennabienna/workshop_0/README.md

 circle(200, 200, d*2);

 ```
-# Experimenting with 2D Primitive Shapes
+# Experimenting with 2D Primitive Shapes and Problem Solving Triangles

 After my success with the circles, I wanted to try a slightly harder 2D primitive shape, so I had a go at using trianges.
 I had an idea to continue using `mouseX` and `mouseY`, and make it so that everytime a mouse is clicked, it would draw a triangle at that position.
 In order to do this, I had to try using the `mouseClicked` function.